-What are some Common Affiliate Mistakes?
+What are a Few Common Affiliate Mistakes

 We all make mistakes.
 It’s a fact of life.
 Even seasoned affiliate marketing pros are not immune to them.
 But there are certain mistakes that are common among those who are struggling to find their way as affiliates.
 Do any of these sound familiar to you?

 Some affiliates make the mistake of joining affiliate programs just because of their high commission rates, or because someone else they know is doing well with them.
 But these things cannot necessarily be used to predict success in a particular situation.

 Relying Solely on Graphic Advertising:

 Banners and buttons are useful tools for affiliates, but they’re not the be-all and end-all of affiliate marketing.
 They rarely generate nearly as many sales as a good product review or other useful content.
 There’s nothing wrong with using graphics, just don’t make that your only approach.

 Some affiliates join so many programs that they can’t keep up with them all.
 If keeping up with all of the products you’re promoting is a full-time job, how will you have time to actually promote them?

 Other affiliates concentrate their efforts on just one or two products.
 While it’s good to have focus, expanding your offerings allows for greater income potential.